We are happy to be able to share details of a recently completed project on an early19th-century Georgian library in a Dublin.

 An acanthus leaf being worked on by hand.
 The carving is undertaken in Calcutta by carvers specially trained in classical detailing.
-Their work is crisp, accurate and leaves an excellent surface upon which the gilding teams can layer their gesso and gild work.
+Their work is crisp, accurate and leaves an excellent surface upon which the gilding teams can then layer their gesso and gild work.
 Note how the hand-drawn paper template guides the carver through the shapes and layers of the detail.

 Below are some examples of the carved swags

 Samples of gild-work were produced concurrently to help gauge the correct level of brightness for the final gild work.
 The above image shows how different types of gilding can alter the final look of carved work.
-We have specified water gilding for the library which is a traditional method of applying gold leaf to a surface.
+We specified water gilding for the baroque library which is a traditional method of applying gold leaf to a surface.
 It is the highest quality of all gilding methods.

 Acanthus leaf carvings ready to be watergilded by the Watergilders team

-The image below Shows the various stages of the water gilding process being undertaken by the Watergilders team.
+The image below shows the various stages of the water gilding process being undertaken by the water gilders team.
 Up to ten layers of gesso are added to the timber substrate and smoothed down (bottom right) before a yellow gold gilding clay is added.
 Burnishing clay, or bole, is then added to parts of the leaf before the gold leaf is added.
 This is then dampened with water to encourage the leaf to stick to the surface before it is then burnished with an Agate stone.

-Below are images of the base cabinets in assembly at Artichoke’s workshop with the hinges about to be fitted.
+Below are images of the baroque library’s base cabinets in assembly at Artichoke’s workshop with the hinges about to be fitted.
 Finish has already been applied to the perimeter of the panels which are made from solid walnut.
 These solid panels will contract in size as the timber acclimatises to the domestic environment.
 Pre-finishing the edge first allows for the panel to contract within the frame without revealing any unfinished timber at the shrinkage points.

 Below are images of the watergilded bases and swags fixed in position.